 If Crikey’s lawyers can prove that Lachlan Murdoch has given orders to staff, directly or indirectly, to attack Grace Tame it would go a long way to helping Crikey prove that the Murdoch’s gave orders for their Fox staff to push the stolen election lie in the US if Crikey decide to use the truth defence.

 US defamation lawsuits

-Lachlan and Rupert Murdoch and their companies Fox News and Fox Corp are being sued by 2 voting technology companies Dominion Voting Systems and Smartmatic for defamation over false vote rigging allegations.
-It was reported in June 2022 in ration to Dominion’s lawsuit:
+Lachlan and Rupert Murdoch and their companies Fox News and Fox Corp are being sued by 2 voting technology companies Dominion Voting Systems and Smartmatic for defamation over false vote-rigging allegations.
+It was reported in June 2022 in relation to Dominion’s lawsuit:

 In June, Dominion Voting Systems, which provided voting machines to 28 states, was given the go-ahead to sue Fox Corp, the parent company of Fox News, in a case that could draw Rupert Murdoch and his son, Lachlan, into the spotlight.

 In the $1.6bn lawsuit, Dominion accuses Fox Corp, and the Murdochs specifically, of allowing Fox News to amplify false claims that the voting company had rigged the election for Joe Biden.